Abstract

 record of success, even though that he died at the age of thirty-three years

 old.
-The history of
+The history of Europe is the history of

 the Western civilization (a Greek-Christian civilization).[11]